-Located on the stunning Suffolk coast, Snape Maltings brings together outstanding concerts and events, distinctive independent shops, cafés, galleries and walks, all set against a breathtaking expanse of reeds, water and sky.
+Located on the Suffolk coast, Snape Maltings brings together a creative campus buzzing with activity, outstanding concerts and events, and distinctive independent shops, cafés, galleries and walks, all set within a breathtaking expanse of reeds, water and sky.

-Snape Maltings’ creative campus has grown out of the Aldeburgh Festival, founded by Benjamin Britten in 1948 and now one of Europe’s leading classical music events taking place each June.
-Britten’s vision for Snape Maltings remains at the heart of our work – a place international in its reach while rooted in its local communities; a place where international stars, young artists and audience members come to broaden their horizons in an exhilarating environment.
+Snape Maltings has grown out of the Aldeburgh Festival, founded by Benjamin Britten in 1948 and now one of Europe’s leading classical music events.
+Britten’s vision for Snape Maltings remains at the heart of our work – a place international in its reach while rooted in its local communities.

 In addition to presenting a world-class performance programme, Snape’s creative campus supports a wide variety of musicians as creators, collaborators and performers through a year-round programme.
 Over the next 10 years we are expanding this focus to become a national and international hub, bringing together all those involved in music’s place in the world: musicians, researchers, clinicians, communities and audiences.